Motion seeks bond for jailed rapper Young Thug, reports say

 The Atlanta Journal-Constitution reported that the bond motion was filed Friday.
 In it, Young Thug’s lawyer, Brian Steel, said his client has spent the past four days in isolation “as if he is a forgotten person alone in the world,” according to that and other local news outlet reports.

-The motion seeks better conditions and contends that overhead light is kept on 24 hours a day, preventing Williams from sleeping, the newspaper reported.
+The motion contended that overhead light is kept on 24 hours a day, preventing Williams from sleeping, the newspaper reported.
 Williams’ attorneys also said he is being served “inedible” food, and hasn’t been given the opportunity to exercise, shower or interact with anyone other than his lawyers.

 Williams remains held at the Cobb County jail as he awaits a bond hearing in Fulton County Superior Court.